saucelabs/sauce-docs/docs/mobile-apps/virtual-usb.md

 java -jar virtual-usb-client.jar startSession --accessKey 37D274BC3A65A34BB3DA4DDF7B77E341 --deviceName Motorola_Moto_Z_real --username sauce-labs-user
 ```

-This will allow you to allocate a device for your session.
-That means the device will be in use and not available for other uses until your session is over.
+The device will be in use and not available for other uses until your session is over.
+This will automatically connect to the

 ### Connect to a Live Testing Session